Save 45% on admission to the top 5 Atlanta attractions with CityPASS.

 Closed Thanksgiving and Christmas Day.

-Giant Screen Theater: Add a Giant Screen Experience to your visit for only $8 with the coupon in your booklet (that's up to 40% off!).
-Fernbank’s NEW Giant Screen Theater provides a truly immersive experience through a state-of-the-moment 4K laser projection system with both 2D and 3D capabilities.
+Giant Screen Theater: Add a Giant Screen Experience to your visit!
+Fernbank’s Giant Screen Theater provides a truly immersive experience through a state-of-the-moment 4K laser projection system with both 2D and 3D capabilities.
+Cost for CityPASS guests: $5 (up to 60% off).

 Advice for Visitors